Cluster A. Bible

 MIN26 Internship

-The internship takes place during the second half of the studies of the student.
+The internship takes place during the second 60 ECTS of the studies of the student.

 MIN27 Ministry Integration